day8/re-frame-async-flow-fx/README.md

     If absent, then state is not stored in app-db and is instead held in an internal atom.
     We prefer to store state in app-db because we like the philosophy of having all the data in the one place, but it is not essential.
-  - `first-dispatch` - mandatory - the event which initiates the async flow.
+  - `first-dispatch` - optional - the event which initiates the async flow.
 This is often something like the event which will open a websocket or HTTP GET configuration from the server.
+	If omitted, it is up to you to organise the dispatch of any initial event(s).
   - `rules` - mandatory - a vector of maps.
 Each map is a `rule`.

 A `rule` is a map with the following fields: